 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting polices used by Mercer County School District are described in Note A to the financial statements.
-As described in Note A to the financial statements, the District changed policies related to Subscription-Based Information Technology Arrangements by adopting Statement of Governmental Accounting Standards No. 96, Subscription-Based Information Technology Arrangements, in 2023.
-The District did not have a cumulative prior period impact as its only applicable lease began in the year of adoption.
-No other new accounting policies were adopted and the application of existing policies was not changed during 2023.
+The significant accounting policies used by Mercer County School District are described in Note A to the financial statements.
+No new accounting policies were adopted and the application of existing policies was not changed during 2024.
 We noted no transactions entered into by Mercer County School District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate affecting the financial statements was:
+The most sensitive estimate affecting Mercer County School District's financial statements was:

 Management's estimate of the sick leave liability is based on current pay rates and those currently eligible for retirement.
-We evaluated the key factors and assumptions used to develop the sick leave liability in determining that it is reasonable in relation to the financial statements taken as a whole.
+We evaluated the methods, assumptions, and data used to develop the sick leave liability in determining that it is reasonable in relation to the financial statements taken as a whole.